rdp/sensible-cinema/experimental_online_player_ocr_readme.txt

-Currently the experimental screen tracking edited player (bin\sensible-cinema-cli) prompts for a delete list and a player description.
+Currently the experimental screen tracking edited player (bin\sensible-cinema-cli) prompts for an edit list and a player description.

 It then tracks whichever player you are using, by using OCR on its timestamps (